Drexel University: Jewish life on campus

-Press and radio

-Radio

-WKDU is Drexel's student-run FM radio station, with membership open to all undergraduate students.
-Its status as an 800-watt, non-commercial station in a major market city has given it a wider audience and a higher profile than many other college radio stations.

 Television

 DUTV is Drexel's Philadelphia cable television station.
 The student operated station is part of the Paul F. Harron Studios at Drexel University.
 The purpose of DUTV is to provide "the people of Philadelphia with quality educational television, and providing Drexel students the opportunity to gain experience in television management and production".
 The Programing includes an eclectic variety of shows from a bi-monthly news show, DNews, to old films, talk shows dealing with important current issues and music appreciation shows.
 Over 75 percent of DUTV's programming is student produced.

 Publications

-The Triangle has been the university's newspaper since 1926 and currently publishes on a weekly basis every Friday.
+The Triangle has been the university's newspaper since 1926 and currently publishes on a biweekly basis every Friday of the academic term.